yassato/BIO373/GWAS/README.md

 ## Description
 The set of source codes to prepare input files and slides for the GWAS practice at BIO373.
-Here we see how GWAS/GS works with rice agronomic traits.
+We aim to see how GWAS/GS works with rice agronomic traits.

 To prepare input genotypes and run GWAS/GS,
 1. impute genotypes using BEAGLE (PLINK2VCF2BEAGLE.sh)
 2. covert the imputed vcf into a numeric format of GAPIT input (GAPIT_GenoPrep.R)
 3. run GAPIT using "GAPIT_practice.R"

 To make slides,
 1. clone this repository in your local environment
 2. make a RStudio project